seidels/TiDeTree-Tutorial/README.md

     <figcaption>Figure 17: Estimated net growth marginal posteriors.</figcaption>
 </figure>

-Most median estimates fluctuate around 0.04/hour, but the uncertainty is high—for example, the 95%highest posterior density (HPD) interval for alignment 1 ranges from [0.007 to 0.07].
+Most median estimates fluctuate around 0.04/hour, but the uncertainty is high—for example, the 95% highest posterior density (HPD) interval for alignment 1 ranges from [0.007 to 0.07].

 Next, we compare this to the **linked** analysis, where birth and death rates are shared across datasets.
 We have already prepared the xml and log for you.
 The key difference is that in our *unlinked* analysis, we estimated a separate birth and death rate for every dataset in every tree prior.
 In the *linked analysis*, we reference the same birth and death rates across tree priors, essentially pooling them across datasets which we show in the image below.
 *(Note: The unlinked analysis requires additional changes to the the XML, e.g., removing now-unnecessary parameter states, which we will not detail here.
 You’re welcome to explore the differences between the linked and unlinked XML files.)*